Nerd658/gemini-cli/README.md

 ## Terms of Service and Privacy Notice

-For details on the terms of service and privacy notice applicable to your use of Gemini CLI, see the [Terms of Service and Privacy Notice](./docs/tos-privacy.md).
+For details on the terms of service and privacy notice applicable to your use of CyberCLI, see the [Terms of Service and Privacy Notice](./docs/tos-privacy.md).